Visarga

+In Sanskrit phonology, Visarga ([ʋisɐrɡɐ(hɐ)]) is the name of the voiceless glottal fricative, written in Devanagari as 'ः' [h].
+It was also called, equivalently, visarjanīya by earlier grammarians.
+The word visarga (विसर्ग) literally means "sending forth, discharge".

 Visarga is an allophone of /r/ and /s/ in pausa (at the end of an utterance).
 Since /-s/ is a common inflectional suffix (of nominative singular, second person singular, etc.), visarga appears frequently in Sanskrit texts.
 In the traditional order of Sanskrit sounds, visarga and anusvāra appear between vowels and stop consonants.

 The precise pronunciation of visarga in Vedic texts may vary between Śākhās.
 Some pronounce a slight echo of the preceding vowel after the aspiration: aḥ will be pronounced [ɐhᵄ], and iḥ will be pronounced [ihⁱ].
 Visarga is not to be confused with colon.

 Types

 The visarga is commonly found in writing, resembling the punctuation mark of colon or as two tiny circles one above the other.
-This form is retained by most Indian scripts.
+This form is retained by most Indic scripts.